DaRealNim/P.E.L.I.C.A.N/README.md

 *(**P**redictive **E**ngine for **L**earning and **I**dentification of **C**yber **A**nomalies and **N**uisances)*

 ## Overview
 PELICAN is a machine learning model for binary malware classification of windows Portable Executables.
-It is inspired by the architecture described in an [NVIDIA blog post on AI malware detection](https://developer.nvidia.com/blog/malware-detection-neural-networks/), but implements some regularization technices, and a slightly different architecture.
+It is inspired by the architecture described in an [NVIDIA blog post on AI malware detection](https://developer.nvidia.com/blog/malware-detection-neural-networks/), but additionally implements some regularization techniques and architectural differences.

 The architecture is as follows:
 - 8 dimensional embeddings are learned for each byte
 - A gated convolutional layer with 128 filters, a kernel size and stride of 500
+- Batch normalization
 - Global max pooling
+- Dropout
 - A fully connected layer

+The model is defined in `model.py`.

 ## Current best results
 For the given task, PELICAN achieves the following metrics on the test set (20% of total dataset, "malware" is the positive class) after 8 epochs of training: